Siesta time is a sacred tradition of the Greeks, spanning back many centuries.

 This rare photo of an Athenian taking a nap at the base of a column at the Temple of Olympian Zeus, with the Acropolis looming in the background, symbolizes an era when Greek life was calmer and people could engage in a much-needed afternoon siesta undeterred by distractions or obligations.

 The photo, from the University of Wisconsin-Milwaukee Libraries, is said to have been taken in the early to mid-20th century.
 However, its exact date is unknown.

 Siesta time was a sacred part of Greek life

 For many years, siesta time was a sacred part of life, especially in the many small villages dotting the country.

-There is even a Greek law on the books ordering “hours of common silence,” which imposes heavy penalties for those breaking the rules.
+There is even a Greek law on the books ordering “hours of common silence,” which imposes penalties for those breaking the rules.
 However, it is rarely enforced in urban areas.

 Of course, siesta time is not exclusively Greek, as it’s extremely widespread in places like Spain and Italy.

 People living elsewhere in the hot climes of the Mediterranean and Latin America are known to take time off during the afternoons to re-energize their batteries for the long evening and night ahead.

 The term comes from the Latin meaning the “sixth hour”